swilgosz/hanami-cli_bulma/README.md

 ## Code of Conduct

-Everyone interacting in the `Hanami::CLI` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/hanami/cli/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the `Hanami::CLIBulma` project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/swilgosz/hanami-cli_Bulma/blob/main/CODE_OF_CONDUCT.md).

 ## Copyright

+Gem is extracted from `hanami-cli`, and managed by Sebastian Wilgosz

-Copyright © 2014–2024 Hanami Team – Released under MIT License
+Copyright © 2014–2024 Sebastian Wilgosz – Released under MIT License